untangled-web/sql-datomic/README.md

 following deviations:

 - Accepts only `SELECT`, `INSERT`, `UPDATE`, `DELETE` statements.
+- Adds the notion of a `RETRACT` statement as a way to drop a field from a given "row" (really, entity).
+Affects that entity alone; does not affect schema for other rows / entities:
+    `RETRACT actor.realname WHERE db.id = 123245`
+  (In Datomic parlance, this retracts that E-A-V fact; V is gathered automatically on the user's behalf.)
 - Column names must be fully qualified (`table_name.column_name`) for `select`, `update` and `delete`; `insert` are exempt from this.
 - Raw attribute keywords may be used in place of column names: